MultiX-Amsterdam/data-science-book-uva-2023/docs/assignments/hw1.md

 ## Additional Recourses

-Check the [Pandas API](https://pandas.pydata.org/docs/reference/index.html) when writing the code.
+Check the [pandas API](https://pandas.pydata.org/docs/reference/index.html) when writing the code.
 If you have finished the assignment and want to practice more, below are some resources for self-study:
 - [Introduction to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html)
 - [Introduction to Numpy](https://sebastianraschka.com/blog/2020/numpy-intro.html)